Wiring design and protection.

 (D) The system complies with all other provisions of this section.

 (d) Conductors to be grounded.
-For AC premises wiring systems the identified conductor shall be grounded.
+For AC premises wiring systems you must ground the identified conductor.

 (e) Grounding connections.

 (i) Grounded system.
-For a grounded system, a grounding electrode conductor shall be used to connect both the equipment grounding conductor and the grounded circuit conductor to the grounding electrode.
-Both the equipment grounding conductor and the grounding electrode conductor shall be connected to the grounded circuit conductor on the supply side of the service disconnecting means, or on the supply side of the system disconnecting means or overcurrent devices if the system is separately derived.
+For a grounded system, you must use a grounding electrode conductor to connect both the equipment grounding conductor and the grounded circuit conductor to the grounding electrode.
+You must connect both the equipment grounding conductor and the grounding electrode conductor to the grounded circuit conductor on the supply side of the service disconnecting means, or on the supply side of the system disconnecting means or overcurrent devices if the system is separately derived.

 (ii) Ungrounded systems.
-For an ungrounded service-supplied system, the equipment grounding conductor shall be connected to the grounding electrode conductor at the service equipment.
-For an ungrounded separately derived system, the equipment grounding conductor shall be connected to the grounding electrode conductor at, or ahead of, the system disconnecting means or overcurrent devices.
+For an ungrounded service-supplied system, you must connect the equipment grounding conductor to the grounding electrode conductor at the service equipment.
+For an ungrounded separately derived system, you must connect the equipment grounding conductor to the grounding electrode conductor at, or ahead of, the system disconnecting means or overcurrent devices.

 (f) Grounding path.
-The path to ground from circuits, equipment, and enclosures shall be permanent and continuous.
+The path to ground from circuits, equipment, and enclosures must be permanent and continuous.

 (g) Supports, enclosures, and equipment to be grounded.

 (i) Supports and enclosures for conductors.
-Metal cable trays, metal raceways, and metal enclosures for conductors shall be grounded, except that:
+Metal cable trays, metal raceways, and metal enclosures for conductors must be grounded, except that:

 (A) Metal enclosures such as sleeves that are used to protect cable assemblies from physical damage need not be grounded; and